 We all keep our eyes open and wait for the final outcome of the civil proceedings related to concessions.
 We hope it will be in our favor and that concessions will be canceled for good.

 How did the locals change the blocade itself?

 Kruscica residents are now more interested in public affairs.
 They realize that they have rights and opportunities in terms of infrastructure development to improve their quality of life.
 Their dream is to revive touristic potentials of the area, as it was in the former republic (Yugoslavia).
 The local community board is very active, as well as the local association "Bistro," which was established last year during the protests.

 Kruscica is not the first to succeed, but similar happy-endings to such cases in Bosnia and Herzegovina are very rare.
 How important is it for other similar disputes?
 Might it be some kind of precedent on how to promote environmental activism?

 The story of Kruscica has been covered by media significantly.
 Surely, it will encourage other activists to stand up for their rivers and see that change is possible.
-It is important to be united, brave and persistent, and to be able to recognize and overcome different obstacles that stand in the way.
-This case is already motivating other groups and sometimes Kruščica people support these groups in protests or advisory issues.
+It is important to be united, brave, persistent, and to be able to recognize and overcome different obstacles that stand in the way.
+This case is already motivating other groups, and sometimes Kruščica people support these groups in protests or advisory issues.